blenderskool/blenderskool-documentation/src/kaleidoscope/setup-syncing.md

 	Q3LEvhJx37U
 </youtube>

-In this video I will be showing you how to setup syncing feature in the Kaleidoscope add-on.The Syncing feature of the Kaleidoscope add-on allows you to sync your saved palettes and values among all your devices with Kaleidoscope add-on.
+In this video I will be showing you how to setup syncing feature in the Kaleidoscope add-on.
+The Syncing feature of the Kaleidoscope add-on allows you to sync your saved palettes and values among all your devices with Kaleidoscope add-on.

 ## Steps to setup syncing